hubiinetwork/nahmii-sdk/Docs/payment.md

 <a name="module_nahmii-sdk--Payment+senderRef"></a>

 #### payment.senderRef ⇒ <code>string</code>
 The sender's unique reference for the payment.
+A new unique reference is generated automatically at construction time.

 **Kind**: instance property of [<code>Payment</code>](#exp_module_nahmii-sdk--Payment)
 <a name="module_nahmii-sdk--Payment+sign"></a>